Charles has long experience fishing, hiking, exploring, and camping in the Northeast.

-If you are looking to catch a large channel cat here, try cut bait rather then "stinky' bait.
-Early in the season, people use sucker for cut bait; in late season many use goldeye.
+If you are looking to catch a large channel cat here, try fresh cut bait rather than "stinky' bait.
+Early in the season, people use sucker for cut bait, in late season many use goldeye.
 Try using leopard frogs if it has been a relatively wet season.

 2. Santee Cooper Lakes: Blue Catfish, Channel Catfish, and Flathead Catfish